NREL/HPC/docs/Documentation/Data-and-File-Systems/File-Permissions.md

 ### Special Permissions Flags: Setuid, Setgid, and Sticky Bits

-an `s` in the e(x)ecute bit field has a special meaning, depending on whether it's in the User or Group permissions.
+An `s` in the e(x)ecute bit field has a special meaning, depending on whether it's in the User or Group permissions.
 A `t` in the "Others" e(x)ecute also has a special meaning.

 In the Group permission bits, an `s` for the eXecute bit indicates that `SETGID` is enabled.
 This can be set for an individual file or for a directory, but